Experimental two-way communication with one photon: Introduction

+In recent decades, developments in the study of quantum information science have gained insights that promise to revolutionise the future of information processing.
+Among them, quantum communication is one of the earliest known applications demonstrating the clear advantage of quantum systems.
+The transmission of quantum states, in fact, allows for communication features that are not achievable with merely classical resources, such as information-theoretically secure quantum key distribution (QKD) \cite{BB84, E91, B92, QKD1, QKD2} or quantum secure direct communication (QSDC) \cite{rev2, QSDC6, QSDC7}.

+In terms of efficiency, it has been demonstrated, both theoretically and experimentally, that quantum protocols reduce the information transfer required to perform some specific distributed computational tasks \cite{CC1, CC2, CC3, fin1, fin2, fin3, fin4}.
+Some of these schemes provide an exponential advantage with respect to their classical counterparts.
+At the same time, quantum systems allow for a decrease in the amount of physical resources necessary for communication \cite{DC1, DC2, DC3, RAC1, RAC2, RAC3}.

-On this line, a recent theoretical study \cite{Bori} shows that, by means of quantum superposition, it is possible to achieve two-way communication between two distant parties which only exchange a single particle once.
-This is impossible in classical physics, where two-way communication can be realized only if the parties exchange two particles, one per party, or if the same particle goes back and forth between them.
-Thus, for this specific task, quantum mechanics allows a reduction in number of particles to be used or, alternatively, in the time employed for the communication.
-We implement the protocol proposed in \cite{Bori} with single photons and demonstrate the two-way signalling between the communication parties.
-From a fundamental point of view, the present work shows interesting analogies to recent research in quantum causality \cite{feix, guerin, oreshkov, chiribella1, chiribella2}, of which some concepts have also been experimentally demonstrated \cite{sup4,sup5}.
+Along these lines, a recent theoretical result \cite{Bori} has shown that, by means of quantum superposition, it is possible to perform two-way communication between two distant parties that only exchange a single particle.
+Such an operation is impossible in classical physics, where two-way communication can be realised only if the parties exchange two particles, one per party, or if the same particle goes back and forth between them.
+Thus, for this specific task, quantum mechanics determines a reduction in number of particles to be used or, alternatively, in the time employed for the communication.

-We further analyse the protocol and show that it grants secure direct communication between the two parties, given that they actually share a single-particle superposition state.
-Interestingly, even the direction of communication can be hidden, a feature that connects our work to the field of anonymous quantum communication, where either the sender or the receiver of a message (or both) are supposed to be hidden \cite{AQC1, AQC2, AQC3}.
-To approach real-life situations, we devise a version of the protocol that is robust against losses and randomness in photon emission.
-Our results, therefore, highlight several aspects of quantum superposition and can pave the way for novel secure and resource-efficient quantum communication schemes.
+In this work, we experimentally demonstrate the two-way signalling via superposition of single photons.
+Furthermore, we advance the scheme proposed in \cite{Bori} for performing QSDC.
+Our method achieves information-theoretically secure transfer of classical bits between two parties, given a shared single-particle superposition state.
+With respect to other proposed QSDC schemes \cite{rev2}, our protocol has two advantages: 1) the direction of communication between the parties is hidden, as for quantum anonymous communication \cite{AQC1, AQC2, AQC3}, 2) security is not affected by multi-photon emission.
+We exploit the latter property to realize an implementation of the protocol that is robust against losses.

+Our results show that a feasible quantum resource, such as superposition, allows for communication features that are classically impossible and can support the development of novel schemes.